TritonDataCenter/rfd/rfd/0071/README.md

 Below are the steps that will take place inside of `get` when encountering an encrypted object

-1. Detect if an object is encrypted by checking if the `m-encrypt-support` header is set to `'client'`
+1. Detect if an object is encrypted by checking if the `m-encrypt-type` header is set to `'client'`
 1. Validate the required encryption headers are stored with the object
 1. Retrieve the secret key using the `m-encrypt-key-id` value and `getKey` function passed to the option object
 1. Calculate the HMAC using 'sha256' with the key from getKey() and the encrypted object